ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Adaptive Segmented Delivery attempts to optimize its own use of the path between a media server and a media client.
 ABR playback is commonly implemented by streaming clients using HLS {{RFC8216}} or DASH {{MPEG-DASH}} to perform a reliable segmented delivery of media over HTTP.
 Different implementations use different strategies {{ABRSurvey}}, often relying on proprietary algorithms (called rate adaptation or bitrate selection algorithms) to perform available bandwidth estimation/prediction and the bitrate selection.

-Many systems will do an initial probe or a very simple throughput speed test at the start of video playback.
-This is done to get a rough sense of the highest video bitrate in the ABR ladder that the network between the server and player will likely be able to provide under initial network conditions.
+Many systems will do an initial probe or a very simple throughput speed test at the start of media playback.
+This is done to get a rough sense of the highest (total) media bitrate that the network between the server and player will likely be able to provide under initial network conditions.
 After the initial testing, clients tend to rely upon passive network observations and will make use of player side statistics such as buffer fill rates to monitor and respond to changing network conditions.

-The choice of bitrate occurs within the context of optimizing for one or more metrics monitored by the client, such as the highest achievable video quality or lowest chances for a rebuffering event (playback stall).
+The choice of bitrate occurs within the context of optimizing for one or more metrics monitored by the client, such as the highest achievable audiovisual quality or lowest chances for a rebuffering event (playback stall).

 ## Advertising